libp2p/blog/src/_blog/cryptotls.md

 author: Marten Seemann
 ---

-# A QUIC API for crypto/tls
+# Adding a QUIC API for Go's standard library TLS package

 You might have heard us talk about this before: QUIC has become the most important transport in libp2p.
 For example, in the IPFS network, QUIC connections account for a whopping 80-90% of the connections. go-libp2p uses [quic-go](https://github.com/quic-go/quic-go), a QUIC implementation written in pure Go. quic-go not only powers QUIC support in go-libp2p, but also in [Caddy](https://caddyserver.com/), a full-featured webserver (for its HTTP/3 support), [Adguard](https://github.com/AdguardTeam/AdGuardHome) (for providing DNS over QUIC), and in the synchronization tool [syncthing](https://github.com/syncthing/syncthing/), and [many other projects](https://github.com/quic-go/quic-go#projects-using-quic-go).